keymetrics/doc-pm2/en/plus/quick-start.md

 ## You are done

-Go back to the dashboard, you have now access to realtime metrics of your app.
+Go back to the dashboard, you will have access to realtime metrics of your app.

 ![dashboard view]({{ site.baseurl }}{% link img/plus/unified.png %})